-Graduation from high school or its equivalent is a prerequisite for admission to the College except for those students admitted under the Ability to Benefit Policy (see below).
+Graduation from high school or its equivalent is a prerequisite for admission to the College, except for those students admitted under the Ability to Benefit Policy (see below).
 Applicants not completing a secondary program or not having a diploma will be considered for admission on the basis of the General Education Development (GED) test or other recognized equivalency.
-All applicants are required to successfully complete an assessment examination, the Career Programs Assessment Test (CPAt).
-This standardized, nationally standardized test is administered by the College and is designed to further ensure that the applicant has the skills necessary to pursue a college-level program.
+All applicants, except at the Newport News campus, are required to successfully complete an assessment examination, the Career Programs Assessment Test (CPAt).
+The CPAt is a nationally standardized test that is administered by the College.
+It is designed to further ensure that the applicant has the skills necessary to pursue a college-level program.
 Applicants are required to achieve a combined score of 120.
-High school graduation or GED is not a prerequisite for admission into the College.